 Those who live in Japan do not need to leave the country to experience cultures from other countries.
 Japan is full of diverse and rich tourist attractions from diverse cultures.
 In addition to neighborhoods, villages and theme parks inspired by other countries.

-Not to mention the diversity of foods that spans a gigantic amount of restaurants serving food from all other countries, making it possible to discover the cuisine of everyone.
+Not to mention the diversity of food that extends into a huge number of restaurants that serve food from all other countries, making it possible to get to know the cuisine of everyone.

-In this article we will see several places that will help you to get to know the world culture without having to leave Japan.
-Discover villages, parks and foreign places within Japan.
+In this article, we will see several places that will help you get to know the world's culture without having to leave Japan.
+Discover villages, parks and foreign places in Japan.

-Let's start by talking about a park where you visit most countries at once.
-Near Nagoya you will find this small park that is a piece of the world.
-At the entrance of Little world you already find a museum, which at the time I did it had an exhibition with all the civilization in the world.
+Let's start by talking about a park where you can visit most countries at once.
+Next to Nagoya you will find this small park that is a piece of the world.
+At the entrance of Little World you can already find a museum, which at the time I went had an exhibition with all the civilization in the world.

-Inside the park you travel through various locations that represent a piece of each country.
+In the park you travel through various locations that represent a piece of each country.
 Germany, Italy, Spain, Africa, Egypt and many other places in the world in just one.
-The location of each country has some architecture or building that resembles the country, as well as products, clothes, costumes and local cuisine.
+Each country's location has some architecture or building that resembles the country, as well as local products, clothing, costumes, and cuisine.

 Little World is very big and offers different scenarios of the world.
 One day is not enough to enjoy the whole place, just at the entrance museum I spent hours watching the exhibition.
 We had to pass the park quickly in each country and still couldn't see them all.

-O British Hills is a large site with about 70,000m² located in the village of Tenei in Fukushima.
-It is also a tourist district, so you can take a walk in the UK, without needing a passport.
+The British Hills is a large site of about 70,000m² located in the village of Tenei in Fukushima.
+It's also a tourist district, so you can get around the UK without a passport.